Homesteading can be all encompassing sometimes. There is always something to do and someone to take care of. How do you get away?

 But Julie, I want a life that I don’t need a vacation from.
 I want my homestead to be so awesome that I never want to leave!
 That is a grand idea, but in reality things come up.
 Weddings, funerals, births, etc are things that we don’t want to miss.
 You will have to leave your homestead at some point, and if you are prepared for that day it will make it easier to enjoy when you are gone.

 What automated systems do you use to take care of your homestead when you are gone?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!